No booking fees on the app

 Which train companies operate the Derby to Birmingham New Street route?

-The Derby to Birmingham New Street route is operated by CrossCountry.
-For any journey, the easiest way to find the operator is to search for your route on this page.
-The operator's name will appear next to each travel option in the results.
+The route from Derby to Birmingham New Street is operated by CrossCountry.
+To find the operator for any other journey, perform a search for your route on this page; the operator's name will be listed with each travel option.

 Essential onboard rules and facilities